Jang's meeting was with those he worked with as governor - PDP Chairman — Daily Times Nigeria

 “I met with Jang two days after he conveyed a meeting with his former political appointees and other members of the party who worked with him.
 Our discussion was fruitful and it all centered on unity and bringing the people together.

-“Jang has also visited Useni after the meeting and I am happy that we are all preaching peace especially now that it is been championed by the elders.
+“Jang has also visited Useni after the meeting and I am happy that we are all preaching peace especially now that it is being championed by the elders.

 “We shall come out stronger, better and ready to recapture power in 2023, the PDP Chairman said.